trailofbits/manticore/README.md

 sudo apt-get update && sudo apt-get install python-pip -y

 # Install manticore and its dependencies
-# Note you can pass --process-dependency-links flag to pip to install capstone from its latest next branch
-# (which can help if you are experiencing errors and unexpected "invalid memory access" testcases)
 sudo pip2 install manticore

 # Download and build the examples